-If you are exposed to hazardous chemicals at work, OSHA's Hazard Communication Standard (29 CFR 1910.1200) will help you identity the hazards of those materials and how to use them safely.
+If you are exposed to hazardous chemicals at work, OSHA's Hazard Communication Standard (29 CFR 1910.1200) will help you identify the hazards of those materials and how to use them safely.
 Your employer must also teach you about the protective measures when working with hazardous chemicals.
 When you have this important information, you'll be able to take steps to protect yourself from the negative effects caused by accidental exposure.

 OSHA's Hazard Communication Standard (HCS) requires employers and manufacturers to develop and distribute chemical information as described below: